Sterling Audio ST55 Mods

 The capsule in the ST55 is an innovative variation on the common K67 design.
 It uses a "resonator disk" that is said to "compensate for the 14kHz roll-off" of most large-diaphragm capsule designs.
 However, this implementation suffers from a significant and harsh-sounding presence peak around 11kHz.
 Because the mic's circuit is linear, the ST55 capsule sounds too bright and hyped on many sources.

-The RK-47 is a fine replacement/upgrade capsule.
+The RK-47 is our favorite upgrade for this mic.
 It is better suited to the stock circuit than is the ST55's original capsule, and it pairs beautifully with our T84-55 circuit also (see below).
 The only drawback to the RK-47 is that it is about 1mm too wide to fit through the neck of the ST55 headbasket.
 See below for specific capsule installation instructions for the ST55.

 The RK-12 is an alternative replacement/upgrade capsule for the ST55.
 It has a broader, lower amplitude presence boost in the high frequencies, giving the a much more balanced sound than does the original ST55 capsule.
 The RK-12 works equally well with our T84-55 circuit.
 The drawback to the RK-12 is that, like the RK-47, it is slightly larger in diameter than the neck of the ST55 grille.
 See notes below on ST55 capsule replacement.